rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ## **User Stories**

 ### **As A Unregistered user**
-1. To understand purpose and Easly navigate the website.
+1. First time visitor is able to understand purpose of the website.
-1. Find Products By name, Description etc..
+1. User is able to easly navigate the website.
+1. User is able to find products by description and product name.
-1. Good description (sizes, price, colours, shipping etc..) and Product photography.
+1. Good product description and Product photography.
 1. To be able make easy and secure payments as a guest user.
 1. To be able to contact the company for any query or issue.